Defensive Pistol Skills Back Up Gun (BUG)

-Course Description: This course provides training in the use of back up guns (BUGs) for defensive shooting.
-BUGs are generally considered to be pistols or revolvers with barrels shorter than 4", typically carried in a pocket holster, ankle holster, belly band, fanny pack, or other non-belt-holster carry mode.
+Course Description: This course provides training in the use of smaller guns for defensive shooting.
+Backup guns (BUG), or pocket guns, are generally considered to be pistols or revolvers with barrels shorter than 4", typically carried in a pocket holster, ankle holster, belly band, fanny pack, or other non-belt-holster carry mode.
 These guns are much slower to draw and harder to shoot than a larger handgun carried in a belt holster, but in many situations, a BUG is the only viable carry option for many.

 Topics: characteristics of a "typical" gunfight, review of gun safety and shooting fundamentals, ready positions, loading and reloading techniques, drawing from concealment, high speed target engagement, threat scanning, use of verbal commands, extreme close range shooting, and generally developing proficiency with the handgun under stress.